mienaikoe/ziyu/Chapters/2-7-Chapter14.md

 "You can either help me or stand back," he said abruptly.

 Thi helped him restrain hae head and added light to the area.
-The plunger was hot enough to singe his finger when he slid it over the tip to check.
-He winced and waved the finger to cool it down and carefully inserted the hot plunger into the wound.
-A sizzling sound and the smell of burning flesh bled into the air.
-The maman coughed and gagged, walking away from the scene.
-But the task was done.
-Kipnu felt around for blood, and it seemed to stop, but Casra's seizure continued.
+Kipnu separated the plunger from its socket and quickly slid a finger over the tip to check its heat.
+He winced at the singe it created and waved the finger to cool it down, then carefully inserted the hot plunger into the wound.
+A sizzling sound began and the air was soaked with the smell of burning flesh.
+The maman coughed and gagged, walking away from the scene, but Kipnu remained unfazed.
+He felt around for blood, and it seemed to stop, but Casra's remained unconscious.

 "Thi's lost too much blood," said the maman, looking away.
 "Thi needs kanosin."